Armenia, Colombia: Tourism and folklore

 The renewed tourist industry has activated the popularity of the city and its surrounding areas.
 The region's northern area is the gateway to Los Nevados national park, where the highest peaks in central Colombia rise to perpetual snows at more than 4,500 metres.
 At the Quindío side of the foothills of this national park, lies the Cocora Valley, where the National Tree of Colombia, the wax palm grows, and whose municipality of Salento is a tourist destination known for its culinary delicacy (fried river trout), for its guadua crafts and furniture (the strong native bamboo cane), its art galleries and its position as a bohemian centre of regional artists.
 Tourists and hikers walk from here to reach the views of the park.

 The county's folklore is represented throughout events and traditions visible during most of its towns festivities to name a few:

 The Yipao (Parade of Jeeps): After World War II Armenia was given imported general purpose Jeeps vehicles so that they may be used for the difficult paths.
 However, these old vehicles have been also adopted into a traditional parade carrying oversized loads of coffee, local agriculture products and people.

-The Chapoleras beauty pageant, with costumes depicting the traditional coffee harvesting dress in the fashion of late 19th century, and the various dances, is known in the entire country.
+The Chapoleras beauty pageant, with costumes depicting the traditional coffee harvesting dress in the fashion of the late 19th century, and the various dances, is known in the entire country.

 Each fall, La Asociacion Quindiana de Orquideologia hosts an orchid show, open to the public.
 This includes local judging by Colombian judges and often international judging by the American Orchid Society.